Recent Blogs

 Screening mammograms are typically covered by commercial insurance; however, we recommend that you check with your insurance provider to confirm coverage and co-pay prior to your appointment.

-We serve patients in difficult financial circumstances and offer financial assistance to those who have an established need to receive medically necessary services.
-Learn more about financial assistance options.
+Mayo Clinic Health System also offers financial assistance for patients who have an established need for medically necessary services.
+Learn more about your financial assistance options.

 Can you provide a second opinion?